 • Parent Top Tips Safe Online PDF Format

-Just before half term the children attended an Online Safety assembly where they talked about being good digital citizens.
-They found out the following:
+During Safer Internet day we they talked about being good digital citizens.
+The children found out the following:

 - A digital citizen is anyone who uses the internet